 The Pennington School does not discriminate in employment opportunities or practices on the basis of race, color, religion, national origin, sex, disability, sexual orientation, gender identity or expression, age, military service, or any other characteristics or activity protected by law.

-The job descriptions listed above are intended to describe the general nature and level of work being performed by the employee in this position.
-They are not intended to be construed as an exhaustive list of all responsibilities, duties, activities, and skills required of a person in this position.
+The job descriptions listed below are intended to describe the general nature and level of work being performed by the employee in the listed position.
+These descriptions are not intended to be construed as an exhaustive list of all responsibilities, duties, activities, and skills required of a person in this position.
 Responsibilities, duties, activities, work hours and skills may change at any time with or without notice.

 Successful candidates are required to be fingerprinted and receive approval from a criminal background check with the State of New Jersey Department of Education before beginning work.

 An individual must be able to perform each essential duty and responsibility satisfactorily.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.